 This is due to the fact that cars are mobile, and therefore, have the capability of moving away and disappearing, both from the scene and even the jurisdiction of the court before a search warrant may be obtained.

 Similarly, cars are highly regulated because they travel on public roads with occupants and contents in plain view, all of which dilute the expectation of privacy.

 If police have probable cause to search a vehicle, they may search anywhere inside the vehicle where the suspected evidence may be concealed.
 This may include the passenger compartment, trunk, glove compartment, under the hood and any containers, whether locked or not, that are inside the vehicle.

 Can the Police Search If There is No “Probable Cause”?

 If there is no “probable cause” to believe evidence of a crime is in the car, a vehicle may still be searched in certain areas pursuant to other warrant exceptions such as a search incident to an arrest or an inventory search, which will be discussed in a future publication.

-If you are facing criminal charges as the result of evidence seized following a motor vehicle stop or search of your vehicle, contact the RI Criminal Defense or MA Criminal Defense Law Office of John L. Calcagni III, Inc. today at (401) 351-5100 for a free consultation or email us at firstname.lastname@example.org.
+If you are facing criminal charges as the result of evidence seized following a motor vehicle stop or search of your vehicle, contact the Motor Vehicle Defense Lawyers of Law Office of John L. Calcagni III, Inc. today at (401) 351-5100 for a free consultation or email us at firstname.lastname@example.org.
 We have a proven track record, spanning more than a decade, of fighting unconstitutional searches and seizures with motion suppress.
 Let us help you!